GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 ### Create a new Phoenix app

-1. Run the `phx.new` task to create a new Phoenix project called "hello".
+1. Run the `phx.new` task to create a new Phoenix project called `hello`:

         mix phx.new hello

-    Answer "Y" when the tool asks you if you want to fetch and install dependencies.
+    Answer `Y` when the tool asks you if you want to fetch and install dependencies.

-1. Go into the directory with the new application.
+1. Go into the directory with the new application:

         cd hello